shazChaudhry/docker-devops/README.md

 ## Objectives
 - Create and configure a [DevOps](https://en.wikipedia.org/wiki/DevOps) environment in a public cloud; [AWS](https://aws.amazon.com/)
-- The infrastructure created will need to be reproducable and predictable
+- The infrastructure created will need to be reproducible and predictable
 - The infrastructure created will be 2x [Swarm](https://docs.docker.com/engine/swarm/) clusters to support the following:
   - [CI / CD](https://en.wikipedia.org/wiki/CI/CD) platform consisting of [GitLab](https://about.gitlab.com/), [Jenkins](https://jenkins.io/), [SonarQube](https://www.sonarqube.org/) and [Nexus](https://www.sonatype.com/)
   - Logging and Monitoring platform consisting of [Elastic Stack](https://www.elastic.co/)